exercism/c/docs/CONTRIBUTING.md

 ```

 * `test` - contains the test file `test_<my exercise>.c` and a `vendor` directory containing the test harness [Unity](http://www.throwtheswitch.org/unity/) from [ThrowTheSwitch](http://www.throwtheswitch.org/#intro-1-section).
 ThrowTheSwitch has a decent guide on [getting started with Unity](http://www.throwtheswitch.org/getting-started-with-unity/) should you desire a tutorial.
+The version of Unity used is indicated in [versions](https://www.github.com/exercism/c/blob/master/docs/VERSIONS.md).
 The layout of the test file is described in the [style guide](https://github.com/exercism/c/blob/master/docs/C_STYLE_GUIDE.md#test-file-layout).
 Tests should be written that satisfy the exercise's related `canonical-data.json` file in the [`problem-specifications`](https://github.com/exercism/problem-specifications) repository

 * `src` - contains the example files `example.c` and `example.h`.
 These are both skipped by the `exercism` CLI when downloading to the client, so it is imperative that you do not reference the names of the files in your code.
 If you need to provide a header file example that is necessary to run your tests it should be named `<my exercise>.h` instead.